 New Goruna village at Luxor – A place where a tourist won’t come to take selfies and a place that reminds most architects of their 1st sem brick laying classes

-A few of my friends, after reading some posts, said, “Now I know your love for architecture.
+After reading some posts, a few of my friends said, “Now I know your love for architecture.
 It is evident in your travel and travel stories.”
 Thanks to my dad, who realised and encouraged me to take this course for my UG.
 I no longer regret becoming an architect,

 Foreign land or home town – We love it all.

-Writing-reading-rewriting Vacaywork made that pain of “not being able to travel druing COVID” lesser.
+Writing-reading-rewriting Vacaywork made the pain of “not being able to travel during COVID” lesser.
 What started as a private storybook is opening new doors.
 Every new post reminds us of some funny/happy/dumb/ exciting thing we did during our trip.